 Prep Work & Tips for Success

 - Wipe down mixing bowls with some vinegar to remove leftover oils.
 Then use bowls to store egg white for "aging".
-The meringue will be prepared in this bowl and it does not whip well in the presence of oil or water.
-It's best to use non-porous bowls like stainless steel or glass as opposed to plastic.
+The meringue does not whip well in the presence of oil.

 - Age the egg whites 24 hours in advance.
 Separate the egg whites with an egg separator while the egg is still cold, making sure that no traces of egg yolks remain.
 Wrap with plastic wrap and poke a few holes into it.
-Place it in the fridge to "dehydrate" until ready to use.
-Read this post for detailed instructions on how to age egg whites.
+Place it in the fridge to rest until ready to use READ: Detailed instructions on how to age egg whites.

-- About 30 minutes before baking, take out the aged egg whites and place them on the counter.
-Let it come to room temperature before using.
+- About 30 minutes before baking, bring the egg whites back to room temperature.
 To speed up the process, soak the vessel holding the egg whites in warm water.
-Be very careful not to let any water get into the egg whites.
+Be very careful not to let any water get into the bowl.

 - If your parchment paper comes on a roll, flatten it out by laying heaving objects on top.
-Providing a smooth flat surface for piping your shells will prevent them from spreading into odd shapes.
+Piping the batter on a smooth flat surface will prevent it from spreading into odd shapes.

-- Set up piping bag.
-Push the piping tip firmly into the bag to ensure that it doesn't move around when you start piping.
-Twist the bag and push it into the piping tip.
-It will act as a seal and stop any macaron batter from leaking out of the tip when you begin to fill it.
+- Set up piping bag by pushing the piping tip firmly into the opening.
+This ensures that it doesn't move around when you start piping.
+Twist the bag and push it into the piping tip to stop any macaron batter from leaking out when you begin to fill it.
 Set this bag inside a tall glass.
 Open up the top so that you can have both hands free to fill up the bag later.
-If you have piping bags use them instead of Ziplock bags.
-Ziplock bags are not sturdy, bends and shuffles around as you hold it, making it hard to pipe nice round circles.
-I like these piping bags, they are very thick and sturdy, especially good for piping thick buttercreams without breaking.
 WATCH VIDEO: How to Set up Piping Bag for Macaron Batter

-- Set dehumidifier to bring humidity level in the room below 50.
+- If you live in a moist humid environment and have a dehumidifier, set it to bring the humidity level in the room below 50.
 This is the dehumidifier I have.
 I turn it on in the kitchen after washing dishes or cooking a dish that releases steam into the kitchen.
 Alternatively, if the kitchen is humid after water use, open the windows and turn on the range hood fan.
-A dryer environment will allow the macaron shells to "rest" and develop a skin after piping.
-This resting period will further help the macarons develop feet during baking.
+A dryer environment will help the macaron shells to "rest" and develop a skin after piping.

 Macaron Templates

 Generally, the most popular size for round macarons is 1.5".
 However, you can definitely pipe the shells larger or smaller.
-Try to pipe the batter using a template as your guide resulting in similarly sized shells for matching during assembly.
-You can download free templates in 1.25", 1.5", 1.75" and other various sizes and shapes by subscribing to my newsletter.
+Pipe the batter using a template as your guide so you can have similarly sized shells for matching during assembly.
+You can download free macaron templates in other sizes like 1.25", 1.5", 1.75" by subscribing to my newsletter.

-Step 1: Whip Egg Whites & Add Acid For More Stability
+Step 2: Whip Egg Whites & Add Acid

-Once the beater starts leaving tracks in the egg whites and the foam bubbles have tightened up in size, add granulated sugar ⅓ at a time.
+Once the beaters start leaving tracks inside the egg whites and the foam bubbles have reduced in size, add granulated sugar ⅓ at a time while continuing to whip.
+Increase speed to medium.

-Stop folding once your batter has reached a "lava" like or honey consistency.
-Occasionally check the consistency to test doneness.
+Stop folding once the batter has reached a honey-like consistency.
+To check the consistency, occasionally, pick up the batter and see how it runs.
+You should be able to write a "figure-8" pattern with it, stop folding immediately once it reaches this point.
 The success of your macarons will depend largely on your ability to gauge when to stop folding your batter.
 WATCH VIDEO: How to Fold Macaron Batter Shown in Real Time

-How Long Should I Fold My Macaron Batter?
+How Long Should I Fold the Macaron Batter?

 As soon as the batter begins to look homogenous, start testing the consistency.
 With your spatula, pick up the batter and drop it back into the bowl.
-It should not "plop" down into the bowl but flow very slowly like thick molten lava.
+It should not "plop" down into the bowl but flow very slowly like honey.
 It should fold into itself just a few times like a ribbon but no more than that.
 Pick up the batter and let it flow down while drawing the figure "8".
-If it can do that, immediately stop folding when you see that you have reached this stage.
+If it can do that, immediately stop folding.
 If it looks like a runny pancake batter, then you've gone too far!
 Watch my YouTube video as a visual guide.

 It's always better to under mix than to over mix.
 When you under mix, your macaron shells will still form albeit, they'll be bumpy.
 But if you over mix, you will deflate the air in your egg whites and your macaron shells will spread like crazy when you try to pipe it.

 If using parchment paper, dab a little bit of batter on the bottom of all four corners of the parchment paper.
 Use it as a "glue" to keep the paper attached to the tray while piping.
-Or use magnets to secure the paper onto the tray.
-Using the spatula, gently transfer the batter into the piping bag.
+Gently transfer the batter into the piping bag with a spatula.

 Step 10: Resting

 Let it rest on the counter for 30 min.
 AND until a "skin" has developed.
-Let the piped shells rest under the range hood fan.
-It will help dry them out.
-Do not use a fan which blows on an angle since it will cause your macarons to become lopsided.
 Once the shell looks dull and matte as opposed to glossy like when it was first piped, test on a sacrificial shell.
-Lightly touch the surface of the shell and if no batter sticks to your fingers, a "skin" has developed.
-It will be very clear when a skin has developed, you will be able to touch it without the batter transferring to your fingers.
-It will also not indent easily as well.
+Lightly touch the surface of the shell and if no batter sticks to your fingers, it's ready.

-Resting the macaron is a crucial step that allows your shells to harden up and thereby, preventing cracking and allowing it to develop feet during its time in the oven.
-Sometimes in a humid environment OR if the batter is weak, the shells can be rested for 30 minutes and a skin may still not develop.
+Resting the shells can help aid in developing a firm skin that prevents it from cracking in the oven during baking.
+Sometimes the shells can be rested for 30 minutes or more and a skin may still not develop due to a humid environment OR if the batter is weak.
 The timing is not as important as the presence of a skin and a matte dull finish.
 You DON'T have to rest the shells but it is extra insurance for those who are new to macaron baking.
 Click here for a full post on this topic.

 Step 11: Baking

 Preheat your oven to 320 F. Place an external oven thermometer inside the oven to ensure that the temperature is correct.
 Many bakers assume that their ovens are at the correct temperature when in fact the temperature has increased or decreased during the baking process without their knowledge.
 A steady and consistent temperature is needed for macarons to bake without deflating, resulting in hollow macarons.
-Click here to read how to prevent hollow macarons.
+READ: how to prevent hollow macarons.

 Place the tray on the middle shelf and bake for 12-14 minutes.
 Bake only one tray at a time.
 Every oven is different so I suggest using this temperature and rack position as a baseline if it's your first time making macarons, then make any adjustments you need to perfect them.